Research and Independent Projects

 - Honors - Excellent piece of work as judged by the thesis committee, which consists of the advisor and one additional committee member.

-- High Honors - Based on advisor's input, the work is worthy of publication (e.g. the advisor and student intend to submit the work for publication at a later date).
+- High Honors - Based on advisor's input, the work is worth of publication (e.g. the advisor and student intend to submit the work for publication at a later date).

 - Highest Honors - The work has been accepted or submitted for publication in a refereed conference proceedings or journal.